Explore This Residency

 Boston is also centrally located to major destinations in the Northeast.
 New York is just four hours away by bus.
 Train lines such as Amtrak and the MBTA local commuter rail make traveling in New England and along the coast easy.
 We are in close proximity to Cape Cod, Martha's Vineyard and other major travel destinations.
 International flights are also available out of Boston's Logan International Airport, approximately a 15-minute cab ride away from the hospital.

 Making the move to Boston is both exciting and challenging.
-Our Multicultural Affairs Office has a list of resources to help you find housing and furniture, and networks to connect to.
+Our Center for Diversity and Inclusion has a list of resources to help you find housing and furniture, and networks to connect to.

 - Vacation: Residents are provided four week-long blocks of vacation during the first year of residency and four weeks per year in the subsequent four years.
 Residents in years two through five, can take two two-week vacation blocks or an entire month.
 The program strives to accommodate the vacation requests of each resident